 - Equality of opportunity not outcome —

-If that's true, enforcing equality of outcome implies pushing people into things they may not want to do, while unfairly discriminating against others.
+People have different interests across populations, enforcing equality of outcome means pushing people into things they may not want to do, while unfairly discriminating against others.

-If people truly have the freedom to pursue what they want to do, we should celebrate their choices even if it creates unequal outcomes.
+If people in free and wealthy societies are making different choices, we should celebrate their choices even if it creates unequal outcomes.